The Kalam Cosmological Argument

 The Second Scientific Confirmation

 The second scientific confirmation that the universe began to exist comes from the second law of thermodynamics.
-In a closed system, all substances will eventually reach a state of maximum disorder (i.e., entropy) and thermodynamic equilibrium.[22]
-One of the implications of this theory is that the universe will eventually run out of thermodynamic free energy, and, in that case, the universe will end in heat death.[23]
-In other words, our universe not only had a beginning at a finite point in the past but will eventually become inert at some point in the future.
+In a closed system, all substances will eventually reach a state of maximum disorder (i.e., entropy) and thermodynamic equilibrium.[23]
+One of the implications of this theory is that the universe will eventually run out of thermodynamic free energy, and, in that case, the universe will end in heat death.[24]
+In other words, our universe not only had a beginning at a finite point in the past but will eventually become inert in the future.
 In this scenario, if the universe extended infinitely into the past, it would have long since reached heat death, and we would not be around to contemplate it.
 The fact that it hasn’t yet reached heat death means that the universe must have had a beginning.

-There is simply be no way to observe other universes besides our own and, therefore, no way of testing the validity of the multiverse theory.
-After all, how would one test a hypothesis regarding other universes when there would be no data forthcoming?
-Hossenfelder concludes: “The vast majority of multiverse ideas are presently untestable, and will remain so eternally.”[27]
+Many physicists have pointed out the accumulating evidence supporting multiple parallel universes (“many-worlds” or “multiverse”).[25]
+Multiverse theories have one glaring feature in common: They take us far afield from the historical foundations of science.
+According to theoretical physicist Sabine Hossenfelder,[26] the absence of observation and testing is the central problem.
+Says Hossenfelder, these universes are “causally disconnected from us.”[27]
+There is simply no way to observe other universes besides our own and, therefore, no way of testing the validity of the multiverse theory.
+After all, how would one test a hypothesis when no data is forthcoming?
+Hossenfelder concludes: “The vast majority of multiverse ideas are presently untestable, and will remain so eternally.”[28]
 Thus, purely theoretical constructs, like the multiverse, can never be explained scientifically.
 Instead, they must be based on numerous experimentally unsupported assumptions and, ultimately, accepted solely by trusting the predictive power of the theory in question.

 Conclusion